JimmyBoomBots3000/JimmyBoomBots3000.github.io/index.md

 In CS-260: **Data Structures and Algorithms**, I developed four C++ programs, one each demonstrating a **Vector**, **Linked List**, **Hash Table**, and **Binary Search Tree**.
 Each program reads data into its respective structure from a csv file, and allows a user to display all items, search the structure and display a single item, as well as manipulate the structure by adding or removing an item.
 Over time, these programs has been updated for bug fixes and security, and feature adds such as timing operations to compare performance of different operations.

+I admit, this set of programs may seem pedestrian, but I wanted something to show that I understand data structures and can develop algorithms to suit them, and this demo gets straight to the point.

 Source code for this project is at [github.com/JimmyBoomBots3000/DataStructuresAndAlgorithms](https://github.com/JimmyBoomBots3000/DataStructuresAndAlgorithms).

 [![Image](/images/6008765.jpg)](https://raw.githubusercontent.com/JimmyBoomBots3000/JimmyBoomBots3000.github.io/main/images/6008765.jpg "Data Structures")